 [Section 51R inserted by No. 36 of 2006 s.
 25.]

 51S.
-Good faith bargaining for collective agreement
+Bargaining for collective agreement, good faith required etc.

 (1) If bargaining for a collective agreement has been initiated under section 51R the negotiating parties must bargain in good faith for the agreement.